 - General anesthesia.
 This type of anesthetic renders you completely unconscious.
 It also impairs your breathing, so a breathing tube, ventilator, and inhalation anesthetic are used.

-Discuss the options with the physician anesthesiologist assigned to your surgery.
-Physician anesthesiologists are experts in determining the safest and most effective anesthesia for a particular patient.
+Discuss the options with the anesthesiologist assigned to your surgery.
+Anesthesiologists are experts in determining the safest and most effective anesthesia for a particular patient.
 Although they consider surgeon and patient anesthesia preferences, the type and size of the hernia could preclude some options.
 For example, general anesthesia is required if the surgeon needs to use a scope during the surgery or if the hernia is particularly large.

-The physician anesthesiologist should ask you about your prior experience with anesthesia and about any anesthesia reactions among your family members, going back multiple generations if possible.
+The anesthesiologist should ask you about your prior experience with anesthesia and about any anesthesia reactions among your family members, going back multiple generations if possible.
 You should also be asked about your current health and your health history, including any chronic pain that could make it difficult for you to remain comfortable under sedation instead of general anesthesia.

-Let the physician anesthesiologist know if you use marijuana, CBD products, or other substances, as these can affect the type and amount of anesthesia you can safely receive.
+Let the anesthesiologist know if you use marijuana, CBD products, or other substances, as these can affect the type and amount of anesthesia you can safely receive.
 You may also be advised to temporarily stop using CBD in the days leading up to and after surgery because of its potential to increase the risk of bleeding.

 Hernia surgeries typically do not cause a high level of postoperative pain, and most pain can be managed with medications such as acetaminophen (Tylenol or other brands) and ibuprofen (Motrin, Advil, etc.).
 These pain relievers can be supplemented with opioids, although this often is not necessary.